 Key points about electronic signatures in Puerto Rico

 Law 359 of 2004 only recognizes the electronic signature, which would be equivalent to the advanced electronic signature.
 The simple electronic signature is not mentioned.
 However, for the electronic signature to have legal validity, it must meet the following requirements:

-- It must be identified to a natural or legal person, called the signatory.
+- Identify a natural or legal person, referred to as the signatory.

-- It shall be created with data that the signatory keeps under his sole control, so that it is uniquely and individually linked to the signatory.
+- Be created with data that the signatory maintains under their exclusive control, so that it is uniquely and individually linked to the signatory.

-- One of the purposes of the legal requirement for the signature is to provide security for the integrity of the information to which it relates, so that any alteration of that information after completion of the signature can be detected.
+- When one of the legal requirements of the signature is to provide security regarding the integrity of the corresponding information, it should be possible to detect any alteration of that information made after the time of signing.

-- To be a valid Electronic Signature Certificate and issued by an authorized valid Certification Authority.
+- Correspond to a valid Electronic Signature Certificate issued by a duly accredited Certification Authority.